 Does your little one like playing outside?
-Is she fascinated by nature?
+Are they fascinated by nature?
 Practice some gardening and science concepts with soil and water.
 Find a spot for your flower pots and let your child have some fun filling up the cups with soil.
-Place some beans in the soil and show her how to moisten it with water.
+Place some beans in the soil and show them how to moisten it with water.
 You’ll have an awesome day discussing how plants are living things and need water and sunlight to grow.
-Plus, she’ll be wanting to check on her plants every day, so you’ll be spending more time outside!
-Taking care of a plant can teach her a lot about responsibility and you can even keep a diary of it together and keep track of its growth.
+Plus, they’ll be wanting to check on their plants every day, so you’ll be spending more time outside!
+Taking care of a plant can teach them a lot about responsibility and you can even keep a diary of it together and keep track of its growth.

 7. Water games

 Water games can go from very simple to very challenging.
 Sit with your little one and experiment with the different reactions to warm and cold water, get some ice involved as well.
 To practice hand coordination and self-care skills, get a pitcher full of water and see who can fill more cups without spilling!
 With some ice and a spoon practice getting ice cubes from one cup to the other.
 Make it more challenging and grab some ping pong balls and a bucket full of water, practice getting the balls out using the cups.
 If your little one is practicing their balance, make a finish line and see who can carry the cup full of water and get there without spilling!

 Practice those hand coordination abilities by tracing circles on a card stock paper.
 You can even do a circle collage using different colors and materials.